 When you reuse custom materials in models and packages, each MaterialVariant instance must be in MaterialService for it to work.

-- If you publish a model in the Creator Marketplace with a custom material, include the MaterialVariant instance in the model.
-For more information about publishing models to the Creator Marketplace, see Publishing Assets.
+• If you publish a model in the Creator Store with a custom material, include the MaterialVariant instance in the model.
+For more information about publishing models to the Creator Store, see Publishing Assets.

-- If you insert a model from the Creator Marketplace, look for any MaterialVariant instances and copy them to MaterialService.
-For more information about importing models from the Creator Marketplace, see Creator Marketplace.
+• If you insert a model from the Creator Store, look for any MaterialVariant instances and copy them to MaterialService.
+For more information about importing models from the Creator Store, see Creator Store.

 Asset ID & Property Reference